 Determined to have her way, Porter tried one last ploy.
 “You do know what’s going to happen here.”

 “Yeah, I do,” Cardosa replied dryly.
-“And when it does, we’ll be here reporting on it, with or without out you.”
-Then, leaning forward and craning his neck in order out the open door of the satellite truck and looking over to where Jennings was standing, watching and listening to the exchange between him and Porter, he chuckled before looking back at Porter.
+“And when it does, we’ll be here reporting on it, with or without you.”
+Then, leaning forward and craning his neck to see out the open door of the satellite truck where Jennings was standing and listening to their exchange, he chuckled before looking back at Porter.
 “If you want to know the truth, I wish you would go.
-I like working to the kid.
+I like working with the kid.
 She’s going places.”

 It was more than what the man said that silenced Porter.
-It was her appreciation that in the world of broadcast media, careers were made by people who had the chutzpah to seize opportunities like this when they came their way, just as surely as they tended to come crashing down around the ears of those who turned their backs on them.
+It was her appreciation that in the world of broadcast media, careers were made by people who had the chutzpah to seize opportunities like this, just as surely as they tended to come crashing down around the ears of those who turned their backs on them.

-Seeing she had no choice but to stay, Porter pivoted about on her heels and stormed off to the small but clean ten by twelve room that served as VIP quarters.
+Seeing she had no choice but to stay, Porter pivoted about on her heels and stormed off to the small but clean ten-by-twelve room that served as VIP quarters.

 When he was sure she was out of earshot, Cardosa looked back over to where Jennings was still standing in the early evening darkness.
-“Sorry kid.
+“Sorry, kid.
 Looks like you’ll just have to wait a little longer for your big break.”

 “That’s okay,” she replied while glancing over her shoulder to watch Porter as she stormed across the compound.
 Then, looking back at Cardosa, she flashed him an enigmatic little smile.
 “I’m sure something will come up.”
 With that, she headed back over to the compound’s operations center, hoping she’d be able to catch Maria Rivera and discuss an idea the head of the Arizona Home Guard’s media section had floated by her earlier in the day.